-Despite those reductions in its generosity for individuals in particular circumstances, if the state system continued to evolve in this way, its cost would rise as a share of GDP.
+Despite those reductions in its generosity for individuals in particular circumstances, if the state system continued to evolve in this way (and, of course, there is no guarantee that it will), its cost would rise as a share of GDP.
 Figure 7 shows the Commission's projection, based on the Department for Work and Pensions (DWP) model, Pensim 2.
 Care should, of course, be used in interpreting any such projections, based on just one set of a multiplicity of assumptions about future demography, labour markets, and savings behaviour.
 However, they give a useful base for examining the implications of changes to policy.
 Spending on state pensions and other cash benefits for those over state pension age would rise in this base case from 6.2 per cent of GDP now to 7.6 per cent of GDP in 2050.
 This increase - also shown in the government's own most recent projections (HM Treasury, 2005, table 5.1) - is hardly surprising given the projection that there will be 6 million more people over 65 by 2050.